survoai/humalect-docs/docs/06-Clusters/Overview.md

-Enter all the required details and hit create cluster.
+Enter all the required details and hit `Create cluster` button.
 After you successfully create a cluster, you'll see a `Cluster creation in progress` bar, with a clickable button to see the Cluster creation `Logs`.

 ![cluster-creation](./../../static/img/cluster-creation.png)